-The keyword distinct can be used with sum, avg, and count to eliminate duplicate values before making calculations.
+The keyword distinct can be used with sum, avg, and count to eliminate duplicate values before the calculations are made.
 Distinct appears inside the parenthesis and before the column name.

+'''

 SELECT COUNT (DISTINCT city) FROM customers;

-- 2) Using aggregate functions with groupings - The group by clause can be used to organize a table into groups and get results separately for each group. - If you use aggregate functions in a SELECT query (e.g., SUM, AVG), only columns that appear in the 'Group By' can be visualized with the aggregations.

 '''

-SELECT rate, AVG(principal)

-FROM loan

-GROUP BY rate;
+2) Using aggregate functions with groupings

+• The group by clause can be used to organize a table into groups and get results separately for each group.

 '''

+SELECT rate, AVG(principal) FROM loan GROUP BY rate;

+'''

-• The where clause can be used in a statement with group by.
+- When aggregate functions are used in a SELECT query, individual columns cannot be also part of the SELECT statement, unless they appear in a GROUP BY. - The where clause can be used in a statement with group by.
 Only those rows that satisfy the condition will be included in the grouping.